-Step 10, Document No Significant Impact or Proceed to Level III assessments to fully evaluate the potential air quality impact associated with a proposed action.
-The results and findings of a Level III assessment documented and are usually integrated in an overall formal Environmental Assessment (EA) or Environmental Impact Statement (EIS).
-Level III, Advanced Air Quality Assessments, are outside of the scope of this guide.
+Step 10, Document No Significant Impact or Proceed to Level III

+Should the ACAM analysis conclude the proposed action potentially poses a significant impact on air quality, a Level III, Advanced Air Quality Assessment, is required.
+Level III assessments are part science and part art, requiring both quantitative and qualitative assessments to fully evaluate the potential air quality impact associated with a proposed action.
+The results and findings of a Level III assessment documented and are usually integrated in an overall formal EA or EIS.
+Level III, Advanced Air Quality Assessments, are outside of the scope of this Gguide.